18F/development-guide/continuous_deployment/README.md

 In order for the Travis CI build environment to have access to the deployer credentials, you can either use `travis encrypt` to add an encrypted hash of the credentials to your `.travis.yml` file, _or_ you can use Travis CI's web-based GUI for adding secrets.

 Because of some character escape issues posed by `travis encrypt`, we suggest that you store these credentials using the web-based GUI.
 To access this, visit: https://travis-ci.org/18F/YOUR_REPO/settings.
 Make sure that the *Display value in build log* setting is **OFF** for this value.
+For more on this see the [Travis Docs]( https://docs.travis-ci.com/user/encryption-keys/#Note-on-escaping-certain-symbols).

-## 2. Update `.travis.yml`
+## 2. Configure the continuous integration service
+### Travis CI
+**Update `.travis.yml`**

-If you are following from above, ignore the continuous integration instructions from above.
+If you are following the instructions from above, you can ignore the continuous integration instructions in the Cloud.gov docs.
 We will be using a slightly different set of instructions from what is listed there.

-### The `before_deploy` block
+#### The `before_deploy` block

 To utilize Autopilot, you will need your Travis deployment to have both the Cloud Foundry CLI and Autopilot installed.
 To do this, you will modify your `before_deploy` section of your `.travis.yml` file.